GoogleChrome/web.dev/src/site/content/en/blog/sms-receiver-api-announcement/index.md

 ### Planning to use the API?

-Planning to use the SMS Receiver API?
+Planning to use the Web OTP API?
 Your public support helps us prioritize features, and shows other browser vendors how critical it is to support them.

 * Be sure you have signed up for the [SMS Receiver Origin